araftery/cwol-finite-state-automata/README.md

 <img src="http://araftery.s3.amazonaws.com/cwol_fsm/player2_strategy.png" style="width:100%;" />

 ## Requirements
-* Required Python modules are listed in `requirements.txt`
+* Required Python modules are listed in `requirements.txt`.
+These can be installed by `cd`ing to the repo directory and executing `[sudo] pip install -r requirements.txt`.
 * In addition, for the PygraphViz library, [graphviz](http://www.graphviz.org/) is required
 	* This is only required for generating visualizations of automata